TestStack/TestStack.docs/_source/BDDfy/Usage/MethodNameConventions.md

  * starting with "And" is considered as an asserting method (reported).
  * starting with "TearDown" is considered as a finally method which is run after all the other steps (not reported).

-Some of these conventions lead to the step not being reported and some report the step.
+Some of these special conventions will lead to the step not being reported.
 For example if your method name ends with the word 'Context' the step will be picked up by the framework and will be executed; but it will not be reported in console or html report.
 This was created on a request by a user; but I personally do not use this feature.
 If I need to setup my state I either do it in the 'Given' steps or in the class constructor if it is not directly related to the scenario state.

-It is worth mentioning that these conventions can be easily overridden (but not a topic of this post).
+It is worth mentioning that these conventions can be easily overridden if your needs require further customisation.

-BDDfy by default uses your scenario class name to generate a title for your scenario.
-You may easily override this behavior too as we will see further down.
+BDDfy by default uses your scenario class name to generate a title for your scenario, however you can easily override this behaviour as we will see further down.

 ##Another example
 Let's expand on the example above and create something a bit more complex.
 My specification this time reads as: